 As I mentioned above, control over the budget would also be linked to the issue of accountability.
 I explained earlier that the reason contractors get paid even if they do not finish their school block projects is because they are accountable to the Ministry of Education headquarters which is several hundred kilometres away from the project site.
 The contractors are paid when they present completed paperwork.
 With so many projects implemented across the country the ministry does not have effective mechanisms for confirming if the project is truly completed.
 As such the contractor gets paid while many substandard and unfinished schools lay in ruins in the villages.
-Therefore the participants demanded that the contractors should be hired by the community through the community project committee and managed and monitored by the work is completed to the agreed upon standard and then the contractor paid accordingly.
+Therefore the participants demanded that the contractors should be hired by the community through the community project committee and managed and monitored by the community.
+It would have to be the community project committee signing off that the work is completed to the agreed upon standard and then the contractor paid accordingly.